 Each of the rezoning options in the Eastern Neighborhoods PEIR identified significant and unavoidable cumulative impacts relating to increases in transit ridership on Muni lines, with the Preferred Project having significant impacts on seven lines.
-Of those lines, the project site is located within a quarter-mile of the 49-Van Ness/Mission line.
-The project would not contribute considerably to these conditions as its minor contribution of 15 p.m. peak hour transit trips would not be a substantial proportion of the overall additional transit volume generated by Eastern Neighborhood projects.
-The project also would not contribute considerably to 2025 cumulative transit conditions and thus would not result in any significant cumulative transit impacts.
+Of those lines, the project site is located within a quarter-mile of Muni lines 48-Quintara and 49-Van Ness/Mission.
+The proposed project would not contribute considerably to these conditions as its minor contribution of 21 p.m. peak hour transit trips would not be a substantial proportion of the overall additional transit volume generated by Eastern Neighborhood projects.
+The proposed project would not result in any significant cumulative transit impacts.

-The Planning Department conducted a project-level analysis of the pedestrian, bicycle, loading, emergency access, and construction transportation impacts of the project.
-Based on this project-level review, the Department determined that the project would not have significant impacts that are peculiar to the project or the project site.
+The planning department conducted a project-level analysis of the pedestrian, bicycle, loading, emergency access, and construction transportation impacts of the proposed project.
+Based on this project-level review, the department determined that the proposed project would not have significant impacts that are peculiar to the project or the project site.